-- 5.1 Each run shall be subjected to a time limit of 10 minutes on the maze.
-Within this time limit, Tom and Jerry may make as many runs as possible. - 5.2 There will be 5 pieces of Fish and 5 pieces of Cheese on the maze. - 5.3 The robot starts from Home position.
+5.1 Each run shall be subjected to a time limit of 10 minutes on the maze.
+Within this time limit, Tom and Jerry may make as many runs as possible.

+- 5.2 There will be 5 to 10 pieces of Fish and 5 to 10 pieces of Cheese on the maze. - 5.3 The robot starts from Home position.
 It may start in any orientation within the Home square. - 5.4 Once the robots are out of the Home position, it can only go back to the respective homes with a food pellet.
 The robot is considered to have returned to Home position when any part of the robot is inside the Home square. - 5.5 Tom may only deposit Fish in the Cat's home.
 Jerry may only deposit Cheese in the Mouse's home.
 The deposit of food into Home position means that the final resting position of the food must be within the Home square and not touching the tape. - 5.6 Once each food pellet is brought and dropped at Home position, participants may reposition the pellets at the border area outside the maze.
 This is to prevent the food pellets from cluttering the homes. - 5.7 The robots must pick up and bring back only one piece of food at each time.
 In manoeuvring the maze, a robot is NOT allowed to physically touch more than one pellet at any time. - 5.8 The robots are NOT allowed to touch each other.
 Once they touch each other while manoeuvring the domain, both robots are considered to have crashed. - 5.9 The game ends when : - a.
 All food pellets has been collected. - b.
-Time of 10 minutes is up. - 5.10 Judging Criteria : - a.
+Time of 8 minutes is up. - 5.10 Judging Criteria : - a.
 The shortest time to complete the game. - b.
 Penalty of 1 minute to be given for each food pellet not taken home. - c.
 Penalty of 30 seconds to be given to each wrong food pellet taken home. - d.
-For the following instances, a robot is required to restart from home position, and the food pellet picked up will be returned to its original position: - i. robot has crashed. - ii. robot has dropped it's food outside it's home. - iii. robot has touched more than one food pellet at a time.
+For the following instances, a robot is required to restart from home position: - i. robot has crashed. - ii. robot has dropped it's food outside it's home. - iii. robot has touched more than one food pellet at a time. - e.
+If robot is holding the pallet when d i) to d iii) occurs the food pallet will not be returned to its original position and will be taken out of the maze.